 1.1 Major synchrotron radiation facilities in the world.
 3rd generation Synchrotrons are shown in blue.
 Planned upgrades to 4th generation are shown in green, and 4th generation Synchrotrons in operation are shown in red.
-26 1.2 Schematic (a) and picture (b) of the European Synchrotron Radiation Facility, situated in Grenoble, France 27 1.3 Evolution of the peak brilliance (expressed in photons/ $s/mm^2/mrad^2/0.1\%BW$ ) of synchrotron radiation facilities.
+26 1.2 Schematic (a) and picture (b) of the European Synchrotron Radiation Facility, situated in Grenoble, 27 1.3 Evolution of the peak brilliance (expressed in photons/ $s/mm^2/mrad^2/0.1\%BW$) of synchrotron radiation facilities.
 Note the vertical logarithmic scale.
-27 1.4 Schematic of the two ID31 optical hutches: OH1 (a) and OH2 (b).
+27 27 1.4 Schematic of the two ID31 optical hutches: OH1 (a) and OH2 (b).
 Distance from the source (the insertion device) is indicated in meters.
 28 1.5 CAD view of the ID31 Experimal Hutch (a).
 There are typically four main elements: the focusing optics in yellow, the sample stage in green, the sample itself in purple and the detector in blue.
 All these elements are fixed to the same granite.
-CAD view of the micro-station with associated degrees of freedom (b).
-29 1.6 Exemple of a tomography experiment.
+CAD view of the micro-station with associated degrees of 29 1.6 Exemple of a tomography experiment.
 The sample is rotated and images are taken at several angles (a).
-Example of one 3D image obtained after tomography (b).
-29 29 1.7 Exemple of a scanning experiment.
+29 1.7 Exemple of a scanning experiment.
 The sample is scanned in the Y-Z plane (a).
 Example of one 2D image obtained after scanning with a step size of 20nm (b).
 30 1.8 View of the ESRF X-ray beam before the EBS upgrade (a) and after the EBS upgrade (b).
-The brilliance is increased, whereas the horizontal size and emittance are reduced.
-30 1.9 Evolution of the measured spot size for different hard X-ray focusing elements.
-Adapated from [10] 30 31 1.10 Two acquisition modes.
+The brilliance 30 1.9 31 1.10 Two acquisition modes.
 In step-by-step mode (a), the motor moves at the wanted imaged position, the detector acquisition is started, the shutter is openned briefly to have the wanted exposition, the detector acquisition is stopped, and the motor can move to a new position.
-In fly-scan mode (b), the shutter is openned while the sample is in motion, and the detector is acquired only at the wanted positions, on 1.11 the fly 31 32 1.12 Example of two nano end-stations without online metrology 32 1.13 1.14 Two examples of end-station with integrated online metrology 33 34 1.14 Schematic of a typical Long stroke - Short stroke control architecture (a).
-A 3DoF long stroke - short stroke is shown in (b) where $y_1, y_2$ and x are 3-phase linear motors and short stroke actuators are voice 1.16 coils 34 35 1.16 2D representation of the NASS metrology system.
-36 1.18 Two examples of very different Stewart platforms geometries and strut configurations 37 2.1 Overview of the conceptual design development.
+In fly-scan mode (b), the shutter is openned while the sample is in motion, and the detector is acquired only at the wanted positions, on 31 1.11 Two positioning platforms with $D_x/D_y/R_z$ degrees of freedom.
+One is using serial kinematics (a), 32 1.12 Example of two nano end-stations without online metrology 32 1.13 33 1.14 1.15 Schematic of a typical Long stroke - Short stroke control architecture (a).
+A 3DoF long stroke - short stroke is shown in (b) where y_1, y_2 and x are 3-phase linear motors and short stroke actuators are voice 34 1.17 34 1.16 1.17 35 36 1.18 37 2.1 Overview of the conceptual design development.
 The approach evolves from simplified analytical models to a multi-body model tuned from experimental modal analysis.
 It is concluded by closed-loop simulations of tomography experiments, validating the conceptual design.
-42 2.2 2.3 Schematic of the Micro-Station measurement setup and uniaxial model 42 45 46 τ., C T. List 0 [ .
+42 2.2 2.3 Schematic of the Micro-Station measurement setup and uniaxial model 45 46 τ., C T. List 0 [.
 Figures